 - Notify the credit union immediately if you feel you’ve been a victim of online banking fraud

-The most pressing and immediate threat with this breach is identity theft, and the best thing you can do right now is follow these identity protection tips:
+The most pressing and immediate threat with a breach is identity theft, and the best thing you can do is follow these identity protection tips:

 - Review your credit report.
 Consumers are allowed one free copy every 12 months.
 Stagger your requests between the three credit bureaus requesting one every three months instead of all at the same time

 - Don't respond to email, text or telephone calls asking for personal or financial information

 - Be vigilant with your bank and credit card accounts by frequently reviewing account activity and immediately reporting unauthorized transactions

 - If fraud has occurred on your account, place fraud alert with credit bureaus

 - Be prepared to file your taxes early

 For more information, visit Stop the Data Breaches.